The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part III: The Interaction Layer: NurtureBot v2

 \textbf{2.
 Empathetic Chatting:} The chatbot was programmed with elements to focus on active listening and providing emotional support.
 We used dialogue examples to create non-judgemental elements and avoiding any advice.
 The chatbot’s responses were crafted to mirror those of a trusted confidant, providing reassurance and understanding.

 For example, these elements instructed NurtureBot to initially wait: ``Tell me more about what's been on your mind today.''
 Based on the ARC study insights, the chatbot would then offer subtle prompts to encourage to-and-fro discussion, e.g., ``That sounds really challenging.
-How has that been affecting you?''
-This approach was designed to build trust and ensure that the user felt heard and understood.
+How has that been affecting you?''.

 \textbf{3.
-Wellbeing Exercises:} Guiding elements for wellbeing exercises included mindfulness practices and relaxation techniques.
+Wellbeing Exercises:} In this state NurtureBot provided guiding elements for wellbeing exercises included mindfulness practices and relaxation techniques.
 The interaction was structured with personalised elements, offering tailored exercises based on user concerns and alternative options.
 The chatbot also ensured that exercises were broken down into manageable steps, with the user controlling the pace of the session.
-To embed collaborative elements, the prompts also ensured that NurtureBot could guide users through activities step by step, e.g., "Would you like to try a simple breathing exercise together?
-Let me know when you're ready to begin."
+To embed collaborative elements, the prompts also ensured that NurtureBot could guide users through activities step by step, e.g., ``Would you like to try a simple breathing exercise together?
+Let me know when you're ready to begin.''
 As such, the user could control and personalise the pace and depth of the exercise.

 \textbf{4.
-Parenting Information:} NurtureBot v2 provided a structured and digestible format for parenting content.
+Parenting Information:} NurtureBot now provided a structured and digestible format for parenting content.
 Instead of overwhelming users with lengthy text, interactive elements offered summaries and gave users the option to dive deeper into specific topics.
 The chatbot also cross-referenced reliable sources to ensure that the information was accurate and relevant.
 The offered information was also adapted, based on the specific situation, preference, and needs.
-For instance, if a user asked about managing a fussy baby, the chatbot might respond, "I have a few techniques that could help.
-Would you like a quick overview, or shall we talk about your baby and things you have tried already?"
+For instance, if a user asked about managing a fussy baby, the chatbot might respond, ``I have a few techniques that could help.
+Would you like a quick overview, or shall we talk about your baby and things you have tried already?''
 This ensured that users received information that was most useful to them.

-NurtureBot v2, featuring an interaction layer created in Part IV with parent-designed dialogues, was tested in Part V to ensure that the issues identified in the previous version were effectively addressed.
+It is to be noted that that aside from the changes made to the prompt architecture as described above, no additional modifications were introduced in version 2 in comparison with version 1 (see Figure \ref{promptarch}).
+This was intentional, as the conversational dataset collected during the testing of NurtureBot v1 was fraught with issues discussed in Section 4.3.1.
+At this stage of development, we chose to focus on testing the efficacy of our human-centred prompt architecture, the interaction layer, without training/tuning of the model.